Nicole Farhi: Career in fashion

-In 1978, Farhi was employed by Stephen Marks to head up the company's design studio in Bow, East London, on his French Connection label.
+In 1978, Farhi was employed by Stephen Marks to head up his company's design studio in Bow, East London, on the French Connection label.
 She was given a free hand to design.
 She was also commissioned to design theatre and cinema costumes.
 In 1982, Marks assisted Farhi in launching the eponymous Nicole Farhi high-end fashion label within the French Connection group.
 The label opened shops worldwide, including London and New York in 1999.
 The success of her first label was followed by Nicole Farhi for Men in 1989.
 The Nicole Farhi Home Collection was launched in 1998 and a concept store named 202 opened in 2002, featuring homeware, clothing lines and all day brasserie.

 On 15 March 2010, French Connection announced the sale of the brand and retail chains to OpenGate Capital for up to £5 million.
 Entering administration in 2013, the labels had six stores, supplied major stores such as John Lewis and had concessions in other department stores.
 Administrators Zolfo Cooper were appointed on 3 July 2013 to advise on sale or restructuring of the UK shops and associated retail outlets located within Harvey Nichols, House of Fraser and Selfridges.